 Field of Study

-Latin I is an introduction into the language, culture and history of the Ancient Romans.
+Latin I is an introduction to the language, culture, and history of the ancient Romans.

-Students will complete a variety of assignments including vocabulary/grammar quizzes, translation work files, content connection discussions, translation quizzes and tests and oral quizzes.
+Students will complete a variety of assignments, including vocabulary/grammar quizzes, translation work files, content connection discussions, translation quizzes and tests, and oral quizzes.
 Some assignments require students to connect Latin to other parts of their life and may have them take photos of houses/buildings in their communities.
 Students will also keep a handwritten notebook with all vocabulary and grammar notes.
-Students are expected to complete 4 assignments per week plus notebook entries.
+Students are expected to complete four assignments per week plus notebook entries.

 The Virginia Board of Education has approved Latin I as a course to satisfy the graduation requirements for an advanced studies diploma.

 - Strongly recommended: Strong background in English grammar (knowledge of parts of an English sentence: subjects, direct and indirect objects, prepositional phrases, etc.)

 Course Texts and Materials

 - None; all text and materials are provided in the online course environment.